hugohaggmark/hugohaggmark.github.io/_posts/2017-09-28-growing-up-is-losing-some-illusions-in-order-to-acquire-others-virginia-woolf.md

 But all those emotions were blown away the very moment you arrived.
 When I hold you in my arms all I could feel was love and happiness.

-I though as a parent you will learn your children &nbsp;everything you know but now I've learned it's the other way around.
+I though as a parent you will learn your children everything you know but now I've learned it's the other way around.
 You've learnt me unconditional love, to be more relaxed, kindness, fairness and a lot of patience.
 You've given me so many wonderful moments with laughter, warmness, love and headaches sometimes.

 I was merely a boy when you came and you made me into the man you hug every day.